 September 08, 2014 // 12:00pm — 2:00pm

-The Woodrow Wilson Center's Mexico Institute will host Enrique Jacob Rocha, the first director of Mexico's new National Entrepreneurship Institute (INADEM), to discuss the state of innovation and entrepreneurship in Mexico as well as the activities being undertaken by the government to foment them.
-His presentation will be followed by commentary from Alberto Saracho, Executive Director of Fundación Idea.
+The Woodrow Wilson Center's Mexico Institute hosted Enrique Jacob Rocha, the first director of Mexico's new National Entrepreneurship Institute (INADEM), to discuss the state of innovation and entrepreneurship in Mexico as well as the activities being undertaken by the government to foment them.
+His presentation was followed by commentary from Alberto Saracho, Executive Director of Fundación Idea.

 July 31, 2014 // 9:00am — 10:30am

 The Woodrow Wilson Center’s Mexico Institute, in collaboration with Freedom House, hosted a discussion of the impact of the Telecom Reform.
 A panel of leading thinkers discussed the telecommunications reform and its implications for freedom of expression, as well as the ongoing debate about the reform’s secondary legislation.

 Why are Thousands of Central American Children Risking their Lives to Reach the United States?: A View from Honduras

 Latin American Program